rdehuyss/devoxx-demo-rpi/src/main/java/org/jobrunr/devoxx/demo5/README.md

-1. Create a Recurring Job using the @Recurring annotation - let's do farming at the beginning of each month
+1. Create a Recurring Job using the @Recurring annotation - let's check whether there is enough beer on tap each morning!